-Ex-Michigan state leader’s charges latest in Nassar fallout
+Ex-Michigan State leader’s charges latest in Nassar fallout

-The charging by the Michigan attorney general’s office of former Michigan State University President Lou Anna Simon with lying to police is the latest fallout from the sexual assault investigation of now-imprisoned gymnastics doctor Larry Nassar.
+Michigan State University’s former president was due to be arraigned Monday on charges alleging that she lied to police during the investigation into longtime MSU sports doctor Larry Nassar, who received lengthy prison terms for sexually abusing gymnasts and possessing child pornography.

-Numerous other people have been criminally charged, fired or forced out of their jobs during the investigations into the once-renowned gymnastics doctor.
-He was sentenced to decades in prison after hundreds of girls and women said he sexually abused them under the guise of medical treatment, including while he worked for Michigan State and Indiana-based USA Gymnastics, which trains Olympians.
+Lou Anna Simon is among several people who have been charged, fired or forced from their jobs as a result of the investigations into Nassar, a once-renowned doctor who worked for Michigan State and Indiana-based USA Gymnastics, which trains Olympians.
+Nassar was sentenced to decades in prison after hundreds of girls and women said he sexually abused them under the guise of medical treatment.

-A look at some of the individuals and organizations that have been charged, ousted, opted to quit, taken leaves or had ties cut:
+He’s a look at some of the individuals and organizations that have been affected:

 MICHIGAN STATE UNIVERSITY

-- Lou Anna Simon: The university president and school alumna resigned in January amid growing pressure from students, lawmakers and some members of the school’s governing board.
+- Simon: The university president and school alumna resigned in January amid growing pressure from students, lawmakers and some members of the school’s governing board.
 She acknowledged being “the focus of this anger” but has denied any cover-up by the university.
-The governing board later hired former Michigan Gov. John Engler as its interim president .
+The governing board later hired former Michigan Gov. John Engler as its interim president.
 The school has already settled lawsuits totaling $500 million.

-She was charged Tuesday with two felony and two misdemeanor counts of lying to a police officer in connection with the investigation.
+She is charged with two felony and two misdemeanor counts of lying to a police officer in connection with the investigation.

 - Brooke Lemmen: The former school doctor resigned last year after learning the university was considering firing her because she didn’t disclose that USA Gymnastics, which trains Olympians, was investigating Nassar.